michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 21. And Solomon reigned over all kingdoms from the river unto the land of the Philistines, and unto the border of Egypt: they brought presents, and served Solomon all the days of his life.

-22. And Solomon’s provision for one day was thirty measures of fine flour, and threescore measures of meal,provision: Heb. breadmeasures: Heb. cors
+22. And Solomon’s provision for one day was thirty measures of fine flour, and threescore measures of meal,

 23. Ten fat oxen, and twenty oxen out of the pastures, and an hundred sheep, beside harts, and roebucks, and fallowdeer, and fatted fowl.

 24. For he had dominion over all the region on this side the river, from Tiphsah even to Azzah, over all the kings on this side the river: and he had peace on all sides round about him.

-25. And Judah and Israel dwelt safely, every man under his vine and under his fig tree, from Dan even to Beer–sheba, all the days of Solomon.safely: Heb. confidently
+25. And Judah and Israel dwelt safely, every man under his vine and under his fig tree, from Dan even to Beer–sheba, all the days of Solomon.

 26. And Solomon had forty thousand stalls of horses for his chariots, and twelve thousand horsemen.

 27. And those officers provided victual for king Solomon, and for all that came unto king Solomon’s table, every man in his month: they lacked nothing.

-28. Barley also and straw for the horses and dromedaries brought they unto the place where the officers were, every man according to his charge.dromedaries: or, mules, or, swift beasts
+28. Barley also and straw for the horses and dromedaries brought they unto the place where the officers were, every man according to his charge.

 29. And God gave Solomon wisdom and understanding exceeding much, and largeness of heart, even as the sand that is on the sea shore.